intelligentnode/IntelliNode/IntelliNode/README.md

 </p>

 Integrate your data with the latest language models and deep learning frameworks using intellinode **javascript**.
-The library provides intuitive functions for sending input to models like ChatGPT, WaveNet and Stable diffusion, and receiving generated text, speech, or images.
+The library provides intuitive functions for sending input to models like GPT-5.5, Claude, Gemini, WaveNet and Stable diffusion, and receiving generated text, speech, or images.
 With just a few lines of code, you can easily access the power of cutting-edge AI models to enhance your projects.

 # Latest Updates
+- Add streaming for Anthropic, GPT-5+, and Mistral, plus tool calling for OpenAI, Anthropic and Mistral.
-- Gen: 25+ new one-call functions for web developers (components, forms, API endpoints, SQL, mock data, regex, tests, code review, SEO meta, UI translation and more) that work the same with every provider. 🧰
+- Gen: 25+ new one-call functions for developers (components, forms, API endpoints, SQL, mock data, regex, tests, code review, SEO meta, UI translation and more) that work the same with every provider. 🧰
+- OpenAI-compatible services (OpenRouter, Groq, DeepSeek, xAI, Together, local Ollama, LM Studio) join OpenAI, Anthropic, Gemini, Mistral, Cohere and NVIDIA, with TypeScript types, timeouts, retries and cancellation. 🔌
+- IntelliNode MCP server: `npx intellinode mcp` gives Claude Code, Cursor and VS Code cross-provider tools. 🧩
 - Update the default models: GPT-5.5, Claude Sonnet 5, Gemini 3.6 Flash, Mistral Medium, Command A and gpt-image-2. 🚀
-- Add streaming for GPT-5+, Anthropic and Mistral, plus tool calling for OpenAI, Anthropic and Mistral.
 - Fix the frontend bundle: Anthropic browser access, streaming in browsers and Gen templates.
-- Add support for OpenAI GPT-5 with reasoning effort control. 🧠
 - Add support for self-hosted vLLM models.
-- Generate frontend version from intellinode.
 - Integrated Nvidia-hosted models (DeepSeek and Llama3 🦙).
-- Add Anthropic claude 3.7 chat.
+- Add Anthropic Claude Fable 5.1 chat.
 - Add Google Gemini chat and vision.
-- Update stable diffusion to use the XL model engine. 🎨
-- Add support for hugging face inference. 🤗
-- Support in-memory semantic search. 🔍

 Join the [discord server](https://discord.gg/VYgCh2p3Ww) for the latest updates and community support.